mustafa12121/mind-game/README.md

 # mind-game
-a game in the cmd created with c programming languges
+a game in the cmd created with c programming languge